 RANT

-I ground the up with I a second coffee grinder, I use for grinding up things besides coffee up, like seeds and spices.
-So with those whole seeds (now gone) I would grind up the whole flax seeds myself.
-Which is ideal as they contain natural oils which are best fresh (flax seed oil) .
-I think Whole Foods might sell whole flax seeds?
+I used to grind the whole flax seeds up with a second coffee grinder, I use for grinding things besides coffee, like some seeds and whole spices.
+I would grind up the whole flax seeds every day or so, which is ideal as they contain natural oils which are best fresh .

 For the time being, I got this new version that Trader Joe’s replaced that product with.
 I use flax seeds in a few ways, for mixing into my Kefir, and smoothies and or adding into baked goods or pancakes.

-Sadly these pre-ground flax meal is not as good.
-The taste is off to me.
-I don’t know if they use Golden or Brown flax seeds.
-Just not as fresh for one things.
-I’m sure Trader Joe’s wanted to make it “easy” (as in, “what kind of customer is going to grind them themselves”?)
-Guess what, it’s doable and was preferable to me at least if you care about the flax meal being super fresh.
+I’m sure Trader Joe’s wanted to make it “easy” for you (as in, “what kind of customer is going to grind them themselves”?)
+Guess what, I did it, it’s not terribly hard and was preferable to me at least if you care about the flax meal being super fresh.

-Refrigerate this after opening to keep as fresh as possible, maybe even keeping this in the freezer is best?
+So get this if you want them pre-ground.
+Be sure to refrigerate the package after opening to keep as fresh as possible.
+Maybe even keeping this in the freezer is best?

 In short, that discontinued whole flax seed was a better product.
 Grinding them ourselves guaranteed freshness, which this does not.
 So another RANT!

-One option might be to just buy whole flax seeds (AMAZON) These aren’t toasted but you could do that yourself pretty easily.
+Another option might be to just buy whole flax seeds (AMAZON) These aren’t toasted but you could do that yourself pretty easily.
+(MAR 2026 cost is $6/lb)

 Trader Joe’s new imported Organic BUCATINI has pretty much become my favorite pasta that Trader Joe’s has.
 This is a high quality organic artisanal pasta in a shape called bucatini, which is a long pasta like spaghetti but with a little hole (buca) in the middle.